 Members of the public have a statutory right to inspect the accounts before the audit is completed, question the auditor and make objections at audit.
-The availability of the accounts for inspection was advertised on Cleveland Fire Authority website and in relation to the 2019/20 financial year the inspection period was 1 July 2020 to 11 August 2020.
+The availability of the accounts for inspection was advertised on Cleveland Fire Authority website and in relation to the 2022/23 financial year the inspection period is 19th June 2023 to 28th July 2023.